AtlasOfLivingAustralia/documentation/index.md

-#Welcome to teh ALA WIKI!
+#Welcome to the ALA WIKI!

 <div class="jumbotron">
     <h2>More content to come...</h2>